Kappa Pi: Publications

+Before the first National Conference in 1935, the publication of Kappa Pi was The Quill and Inkhorn.
+Today, The Sketchbook is the official magazine of Kappa Pi.
+It is a yearly magazine published each spring that highlights the achievements of the active collegiate chapter, newly inducted members, honorary member inductions, and new chapter charters.
+The Sketchbook began publishing in 1932; its first editor-in-chief was Marie B. Ryan.
+The Sketch Pad is the office newsletter of Kappa Pi.

 Membership

 The fiscal year for Kappa Pi is from September 1 to May 31 of any year.
-Initiates in the fall will, of course, receive more benefits than those being initiated in the late spring.
 Initiations can be held at any time during the fiscal year, at the discretion of the university art department and chapter sponsors.
-Kappa Pi publications (The Sketch Pad in the fall and The Sketchbook in the spring) will be sent to all active members, initiates, alumni and associate members upon payment of annual dues.
-Faculty Sponsors, Honorary Members and Patrons receive complimentary copies of the publications each year.

-Active

-Active membership is composed of those matriculates of the colleges, universities and art schools having chapters of Kappa Pi, who have been regularly elected to membership in the Fraternity, and who have been duly initiated into membership according to the Ritual and Laws of the Fraternity.
+Membership in Kappa Pi is divided into six classes: active: alumni, sponsor, faculty, associate, honorary, patron, and life.
+Active membership is composed of those matriculates of the colleges, universities, and art schools having chapters of Kappa Pi, who have been regularly elected to membership in the Fraternity, and who have been duly initiated into membership according to the Ritual and Laws of the Fraternity.